nasparky/galaga-web-app/README.md

-# not-a-galaga-clone
+# not-a-galaga-web-clone
-Really because it doesn't feel like it.
-I've tried for many days to upscale from one of my previous versions for this app and none of them ended up really working out for me.
-So in the end here is a simple version of the one that I ended up working to be able to host using Node.
+A silly project that was not completely finished.
+It ended actually taking almost one of my entire summer breaks (Late June-Mid August 2021) simply because I was not aware of the amass number of theory topics I needed to understand, how JavaScript was meant to be used, and just overall bad time management.
+In the end I realized most of the time I spent could have been resolved with understanding the design of the game rather than going hardcore and starting to program right away.
+This was more of an experimentation really for me to get interested in web programming and just because I was participating amongst some closer individuals in a small competition :)

 ## Description
-A Basic attempt to recreate Galaga a known late 1980's game virtually on arcade machines.
-Using javascript and its canvas API it was sort of used to replicated for web use without needing to be locally hosted but of course, now were here?
-Anyways many of the features of the code produced has been difficult to manage simply because everything was originally in one file.

-Use npm install and npm start to run the files from the main directory.
+An attempt to recreate Galaga (a late 1980's game virtually known for adapting space invaders in a more fashioned and technical way) with modern browser graphics HTML5.

 ## FYI
 All asset files were taken from online sources and not from any properties containing disclosed information or designs.
 If need be for any take downs let me know, I am not aware of any sort of current property rights that may be violated.

-Should also be noted that there are a ton of issues with the current program and at this point is more like a visual of what was done here.
-But this doesn't necessarily prohibit the use of trying it.
+Should also be noted that there are a ton of issues with the current program and at this point it's more like a visual of what was meant to be created, but of course, this doesn't necessarily prohibit the use of trying it if you want to.
+Just note that most of the core programming exist in one file.

-What was not implemented:
-+ Score System
-+ Progression
-+ Hook enemy
-+ Designer
-+ 2-Players
-+ Upgrade and Galaga animations
+It can still be run by running a modern version of Node.js with the usual run command that exist in the package.json file.
+Express should automatically take care of the rest, and the address should be run locally when trying on the browser interface.